BEAT THE PEAK

 However, the load control program is only successful if members allow the co-op to install a radio-controlled switch (RCS), on their electric water heater or air-conditioning unit.
 During periods of peak demand Buckeye Power, Ohio’s electric cooperatives power supplier, sends a radio signal to active the switch.

 When the switch is activated by Buckeye Power, the flow of electricity is temporarily interrupted.
-On air-conditioning units, the compressor is cycled off for a period of time – approximately 15 minutes at a time.
-However, the blower fan will still have power so air will circulate through your home.
+On air-conditioning units, the compressor is cycled off, however, the blower fan will still have power so air will circulate through your home.
 Your comfort will not be compromised as the indoor temperature should not increase more than a few degrees during load control.

 On an electric water heater, the RCS will prevent the heating elements from turning on during the peak alert.
 Since only hot water heaters that hold more than 40 gallons of water can have a switch installed members should not run out of hot water when the RCS is activated.
 Though if two showers are taken and a load of laundry is washed you will probably notice the water heater is not operating.